Voxon-Development/zeta-lang/theory/MemoryModel.md

 - No implicit sharing of mutable state
 - Undefined behavior isolation
 - Well-defined memory ordering
-- Escape hatches for low-level work
+- Explicit (not implicit) escape hatches for low-level work

 ## How does it work?